Apothecary

 Safety Notes

-BERRIES ARE TOXIC — especially to children.
-May cause vomiting and diarrhea.
+BERRIES ARE TOXIC, especially to children.
+May cause vomiting and diarrhoea.
 Handle with care.

 This information is provided for educational and magical reference only.
 Always consult a qualified practitioner before using herbs medicinally.